knikop/HorizonTeamProject/projectProposal.md

  - As a user, I can create and delete my wishlist (2 features)
  - As a user, I can view my purchase history (1 feature)
  - As a user, I can search for keywords (1 feature)
- - As a seller, I can track sales of these products (1 feature)
+ - As a user, I can search for profiles of other users (1 feature)
- - As a seller, I can add, modify and remove products for sale (3 features)
+ - As a user, I can update my password, view my wishlist and sort price (3 features)
  - As a user, I can checkout my order (1 feature)